danarcher/XCom2SpookClass/README.md

 One Spook can be obtained from a new Point of Interest on the Geoscape, immediately upon starting  a new game.

 Further Spooks can be trained in the GTS.

+## Post-Mission Training

+After each mission in which they participate and are not injured, Spooks are unavailable for several days as they undergo post-mission training to maintain their abilities.
+This does not grant them new abilities or rank, but limits their continuous field deployment, encouraging the commander to rotate through other troops.
+It befits their occasional use as situational specialists.

+Spooks serving as Haven advisors forgo their post-mission training, since this requires their full attention and prevents their deployment on other missions in any case.

 ## New/Unusual Mechanics